Apoorva Raagangal: Themes

 Apoorva Raagangal explores the concept of relationships between couples with a large disparity in their ages, which challenged Indian social mores.
-Although it is based on a Baital Pachisi riddle, it has frequently been compared to the American film 40 Carats (1973), which tells the story of a widow who falls in love with a much younger man.
+Although it is based on a Vetala Panchavimshati riddle, it has frequently been compared to the American film 40 Carats (1973), which tells the story of a widow who falls in love with a much younger man.
 In Apoorva Raagangal, Ranjani often poses the riddle "Ennudaya appa yaarukku maamanaro, avarudaya marumagalin appa en maganukku maamanar.
 Appa avarukkum enakkum enna uravu?"
 (My father is father-in-law to someone; that person's daughter-in-law's father is my son's father-in-law.
 What is the relationship between him and me?), summing up the film's theme.
-While the source riddle in Baital Pachisi does not have an answer, G. Dhananjayan believes the answer to the film's riddle is, "for a husband, the relation is his wife and for the wife, the relation is her husband".
+While the source riddle in Vetala Panchavimshati does not have an answer, G. Dhananjayan believes the answer to the film's riddle is, "for a husband, the relation is his wife and for the wife, the relation is her husband".

 Because one of the lead characters is a Carnatic singer, the film uses various Carnatic music terms as placeholders to carry forward the narrative.
 The first is "sarali varisai", referring to the beginner lessons that Carnatic music students learn; "mohanam", meaning enchantment or infatuation, appears when Prasanna falls in love; and the film ends with "mangalam", referring to the closing part of a katcheri.
 The female lead characters are named after the Carnatic ragas Bhairavi and Ranjani.
 V. Ramji of the Hindu Tamil Thisai believes the scene where Prasanna beats up a man for not standing still when "Jana Gana Mana" (the Indian national anthem) is playing, reflects Balachander's penchant for depicting patriotism.
 During Pandiyan's first appearance, "Sruthi Bedham" (Change of Sruthi) appears.
 Historian Mohan Raman said that by including these words, Balachander "meant that the man who changed the course of the story would also the change the industry".
 Anand Kumar RS, of The News Minute, however, says the term which also means "pitch distortion", was used to symbolise Pandiyan making "an entry at the wrong time".